bitliner/trento-covid19-trend/README.md

  - privacy: collection of personal data is changing or needs a change
    - tracking is essential to fight the virus (e.g. Singapore, South Korea).
 A vaccine is expected in 12-18 months (2021), on the short term there is no other solution.
 Without tracking, lockdown period will be longer, economic impact will be much bigger
    - almost "need of tracking" > "need of protection personal data"
+ - hot trends in technology
+   - fight of delinquencies - e.g. to distribute correctly helps from the governement
+   - tracking and protection of personal data - eg empower community managers to expand tracking technologies to their members

 **Articles**